andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 $845m x 1 / 2.6 = $325m for the founders

-_This presumes that the 2x preference at Series D doesn't need to be invoked due to the increase in valuation._
+_This presumes that the 2x preference at Series D doesn’t need to be invoked due to the increase in valuation._

 ## Bottom Line for the Founders